 Blooming in SEL Tuscaloosa City Schools Principal: Dr. Donmonique Morgan Superintendent: Dr. Michael Daria Blooming in SEL was a school-developed, research-based social-emotional learning initiative that served all K–12 students at STARS Academy, with intentional design for students in an alternative setting.
 Implemented during the 2024–2025 school year, the program integrated gardening, mentorship, leadership development, and…

-• Opelika High School
+• Helena Middle School

-• L. E. Willson Elementary School
+• Brindlee Elementary School